How to Recognise and Treat Hypothermia

 - Massage their limbs.

-If you/the victim are shivering, feel tired/have low energy levels, are cold or have pale skin and fast breathing (hyperventilation) you/they may have mild hypothermia.
+If you or the person you are helping are shivering, feel tired, have low energy levels, are cold or have pale skin and fast breathing (hyperventilation) you/they may have mild hypothermia.
 (Lofty)

 Download the complete guide